NaghmeM/Deep-Learning/README.md

     return result
 ```

-## Dockerfile
+## Docker Configuration

-The Dockerfile is used to create a container image for deploying the model on AWS Lambda:
+The Dockerfile for creating the Lambda deployment image:

 ```dockerfile
 FROM public.ecr.aws/lambda/python:3.7